braisdom/ObjectiveSql/examples/README.md

 - Persistanting objects in different ways
 - Querying and counting objects with defined annotation of domain object
-- Relation querying about different type of Relationship
+- Relational querying for different type of relation